dioris-moreno/opensips-mi-client/README.md

 ```

 All parameters of all MI functions keep the same name, opensips-mi-client only defines their types.
 This library does not parse the
-parameters, it only pases to OpenSIPS MI.
+parameters, it only passes them to OpenSIPS MI.
 That is the reason why it keeps exactly the same names along every module code.
 If you see
 any parameter name in all caps, it is because that is the name OpenSIPS MI expects, like **DID** parameter in this example:

 ```typescript